Adolis García Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.31 team ERA that ranks third across all league pitching staffs.
+- The Yankees have the sixth-ranked team ERA across all MLB pitching staffs (3.39).

-- Yankees pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in the league.
+- The Yankees surrender the ninth-fewest home runs in baseball (26 total, one per game).

-- In his most recent time out on Sunday, the righty tossed 5 2/3 innings against the Toronto Blue Jays, allowing no earned runs while surrendering three hits.
+- In his most recent appearance on Monday, the right-hander threw 2 2/3 innings against the Minnesota Twins, allowing three earned runs while surrendering three hits.

-- The 27-year-old has put together a 6.30 ERA and 10.8 strikeouts per nine innings across five games this season, while allowing a batting average of .298 to his opponents.
+- In five games this season, the 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.